 - Googly eyes

-- Decide on a paint color and emerge the string into the paint until completely covered
+- Emerge the string into the paint until completely covered

 - Lift the string up and run your fingers down the string to remove excess paint